 Where is the Lethality Assessment Program—Maryland Model (LAP) in Other States?

 As of 2013, jurisdictions in 30 states, including Maryland, are implementing the LAP.
-They are: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Michigan, Minnesota, Missouri, Mississippi, New Hampshire, New York, North Carolina, North Dakota, Oklahoma (where NIJ is currently completing a validation study on the LAP), Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.
+They are: Alabama, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Michigan, Minnesota, Missouri, Mississippi, New Hampshire, New York, North Carolina, North Dakota, Oklahoma (where NIJ recently finished a study of the LAP), Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, and Washington.

 Training & Technical Assistance

 Under a cooperative agreement with the Office on Violence Against Women (OVW), the Maryland Network Against Domestic Violence (MNADV) provides training and technical assistance to communities across the country to promote or enhance strategies to address homicide prevention and reduce violence against women.
 Through this program, MNADV provides cost-free, train-the-trainer instruction and technical assistance to teams of community-based domestic violence service programs and partnering law enforcement agencies to implement the LAP in their jurisdictions.